antoshsha/RAG_traffic_rules/README.md

 ## Project Structure
 This repository contains the code for all RAG system creation, prompt creation and testing.
 It includes:
+- RAG system creation in the `docs_loader.py` file
 - Prompt generation: Creation of prompts for evaluation and testing purposes.
 - Semantic similarity evaluation: Evaluation of generated responses using semantic similarity metrics.
 - LLM (Language Model) judge evaluation: Evaluation of responses using a Language Model judge.